-Author: Vicki L. Searcy, Vice President, Client Success Services and Consulting, VerityStream, A HealthStream Company
+Author: Vicki L. Searcy, Vice President of Consulting, VerityStream

 I don’t know about you, but I love the start of a new year.
 It feels like I have a clean slate and can leave the mistakes and mishaps of the previous year behind, I have a fresh new calendar, some new resolutions that I’m planning to keep – in short, I have high aspirations of what I want to accomplish professionally as well as personally in the new year.